DavidDenisov/CoresetForRFF/README.md

 ## Writen by
-- David Denisov, the sole writer all the code (unless stated otherwise).
+- David Denisov, the sole writer of all the code (unless stated otherwise).

 ### Honorable mentions